MKurae/RegExp/README.md

 Regex String Matcher created by Luuk Daleman and Mirza Kuraesin

-To run this project clone this repository and enter "make" in the terminal.
-You can now run the executable Regex.
+You can download 'Regex' to run the program.

 Using the test files to run multiple commands run "./Regex < tst/filename".